aksiksi/blog/about/index.md

 title: About
 ---

 I'm a graduate of [UAE University's](https://www.uaeu.ac.ae/en/) Electrical Engineering program.
-Besides most things electrical (except power transmission), I'm in love with computer architecture, programming, compilers, and web app development.
+Besides most things electrical (except power transmission), I'm in love with computer architecture, low-level software, and web app development.

-I'm currently pursuing a PhD in Electrical Engineering at [Georgia Tech](https://www.ece.gatech.edu/).
+In Spring 2018, I graduated with a MSc in ECE from Georgia Tech.

+Right now, I am working as a software engineer at Cisco Systems.

 I've built projects in Python, JavaScript, Node.js, Scala, Java, C++, and MATLAB.
 Check out the [Projects]({{ site.url }}/projects/) page for more details.
 I'm familiar with quite a few other languages, and I'm confident I can pickup any new language, not counting the esoteric ones (I'm looking at you, APL/J/K), in a short amount of time.

-You may have noticed that the projects I've worked on during my free time are not at all related to my major.
-The way I see it is that I spend more than enough time working on EE in my studies, so I'd rather spend my free time learning something else.
-Thankfully my hobby provides an alternate career path in case EE doesn't work out for some reason.

-You can find a link to my CV [here]({{ site.baseurl }}cv.pdf).